Visa document checklist4 photo pagesCountry

 Mexico permanent residents visa 31x39mm (3.1x3.9cm)

-Review the 31×39 mm crop and key document notes before you export or print.
+Check the 31×39 mm crop and the key document notes before you export or print.

 Open photo page